dsyer/cloud-middleware-blog/README.md

 ## A Third Way: Discover the Credentials and Bind Manually

-Another approach that lends itself to plaform and environment independence is to declare explicit bean definitions for the `@ConfigurationProperties` beans that Spring Boot uses to bind its autoconfigured connectors.
+Another approach that lends itself to platform and environment independence is to declare explicit bean definitions for the `@ConfigurationProperties` beans that Spring Boot uses to bind its autoconfigured connectors.
 For instance, to set the default values for a `DataSource` you can declare a `@Bean` of type `DataSourceProperties`:

 ```java
 @Bean